 John Tarley, Esquire

 John is the managing partner for Tarley Robinson, PLC, a law firm based in Williamsburg, Virginia.
 John received his Bachelor of Science and Master of Business Administration degrees from Penn State University, and graduated from the William & Mary Law School.
 Since then, he has practiced in the areas of civil litigation in Virginia’s state and federal courts, land use, and business law.
 John is a Martindale-Hubbell featured AV Peer-Review Rated Lawyer.

 John has extensive courtroom experience representing community associations in matters including covenant enforcement, breach of contract, document retention, boundary line disputes, and general real estate matters.
 John has extensive experience in negotiating and mediating disputes.

 John is an active member of the Virginia State Bar, serving on the Client Protection Fund Board as the Vice-Chair and Chair, the Virginia State Bar Council, serving as chair of the Budget & Finance Committee and on the Board of the Professionalism Committee.
 In 2013, John was honored by being named as a Fellow of the Virginia Law Foundation.

 For 11 years, John has taught at the William & Mary Law School as an adjunct professor covering classes in professional responsibility, legal writing, and trial practice, and in 2010 was awarded the St. George Tucker Award for outstanding service.

-Homeowner Association and Homeowners Association Web Sites by AtHomeNet
+Community Management Company and Condo Association Web Sites by AtHomeNet